 The Baltic States are nice to visit at this time of the year.
 Tallinn might be busy but elsewhere in Estonia you could be the only tourist in town.
 Riga and Vilnius are cool capital cities where cafe culture and cocktail hour are huge and the milder weather makes it more comfortable for exploring outdoors.

 Scandinavia is great for outdoor activities too.
 Hiking around the fjords in Norway or island hopping in the archipelago around Stockholm is perfect when temps are in the mid to low 20s.

-But my real recommendation for where to go in June is the Balkans.
+But my real recommendation for where to go in June is the Balkans, in particular, the Western Balkans.
 The weather is perfect, you have lakes and the sea for swimming, historic cities to explore before it gets too hot and beautiful scenery.